 The GWSP's overarching Results Framework is embedded in the Theory of Change (as set out in Annex 3) and outlines how the GWSP's development objective will be delivered.
+The Results Framework was formulated to reflect the Water GP's water writ large approach and complements existing results reporting mechanisms used by the World Bank to report on water results.
+It enables Denmark and other GWSP donors to track how contributions help develop better targeted approaches to meeting the SDGs for a water secure world.
+GWSP's five priority themes, which are essential for achieving the SDGs, provide the main organizing structure.

 The results framework is divided into three blocks.

-- Block A tracks intermediate outcomes from activities funded by GWSP; reflects all the analytical, advisory, and technical assistance work to the governments that are directly funded by GWSP by priority themes. - Block B tracks the outcome of the partnership influence based on the results of the World Bank lending by tracking the mainstreaming of the five priority themes in the water lending operations and the specific results achieved of lending influenced by GWSP. - Block C tracks country wide impact by the World Bank of selected countries including countries where Denmark has an extended partnership: Ethiopia, Uganda and Bangladesh.
+- Block A tracks the number of Partnership-funded outputs in aggregate and by priority themes including intermediate outcomes from activities funded by GWSP; reflects all the analytical, advisory, and technical assistance work to the governments that are directly funded by GWSP by priority themes. - Block B tracks the outcome of the partnership influence based on the results of the World Bank lending by tracking the mainstreaming of the five priority themes in the water lending operations and the specific results achieved of lending influenced by GWSP. - Block C tracks country wide impact by the World Bank of selected countries including countries where Denmark has an extended partnership: Ethiopia, Uganda and Bangladesh.
 It monitors combined effect of both lending and non-lending interventions at the country level and specific proxy indicators are established for the nine priority countries and country level reports/assessments are regarded as useful insight for the relevant Danish embassies.
+Block C allows for more detailed and focused results monitoring of indicators at the output, intermediate outcome and outcome levels.
+It considers leveraged changes in country-level outcomes reflecting the combined impact of GWSP supported activities and leveraged WB lending and non-lending activities on water sector actors supported.
 Results achieved in Block C countries will be reported against the targets that were set in their individual results frameworks when they exit Block C. For the first group of Block C countries this will be FY24 and for the second group it will be FY30.
 This will include updating quantitative indicators in the results framework as well as narrative reporting.

 The current targets in GWSP's results framework are for the FY18-FY22 period.
 New targets are currently being developed for the FY23-FY30 period and are expected to be presented to the GWSP Council in 2023.
-This will entail assessing progress towards the current targets, reviewing the project pipeline, consulting with project teams to take into consideration any external factors and agreeing to a new set of targets for the existing and new indicators21.
+This will entail assessing progress towards the current targets, reviewing the project pipeline, consulting with project teams to take into consideration any external factors and agreeing to a new set of targets for the existing and new indicators.
 Similarly, baselines will be established based on averaging the progress for each indicator over the past three years taking into consideration any exogenous factors.